adaptive-knowledge-router/adaptive-knowledge-router/README.md

 | `sparse` | RAG | Keyword-heavy factual questions about paper content |
 | `dense` | RAG | Semantic/conceptual questions about methods or contributions |
 | `hybrid` | RAG | Complex questions requiring both keyword and semantic matching |

 ---

+## Design Decisions

+- **Separation of concerns:** Each service is an independent Docker container (KG, RAG, Router, Orchestrator) orchestrated via Docker Compose.
+Components can be developed, scaled, or replaced independently — e.g. swapping the router model or upgrading the RAG index without redeploying the full stack.
+- **Regex-first extraction:** For `relation_filter` and `multi_hop`, parameter extraction tries regex patterns first (author names, paper titles, category codes). `qwen2.5:3b` is called only when regex finds nothing, avoiding LLM latency on common query patterns.
+- **No LLM for `entity_lookup`:** Entity lookups use regex exclusively — no LLM call at all — making this the lowest-latency KG path and fully deterministic.
+- **Smart re-routing inside KG service:** Each NL query endpoint (`/kg/query/entity`, `/kg/query/relation`, `/kg/query/multi_hop`) detects actual query intent at runtime and redirects to the correct handler.
+For example, the entity endpoint recognises "who wrote X?" patterns and re-routes to `relation_filter`; the relation endpoint detects multi-hop patterns and re-routes to multi-hop.
+This gracefully tolerates occasional router misclassifications.
+- **Dual LLM roles:** `qwen2.5:3b` handles KG parameter extraction (entity and mode extraction from natural language); `qwen2.5:1.5b` handles answer synthesis in the Orchestrator.
+These are separate Ollama models with separate prompts and timeout settings.

+---